aws-amplify/amplify-flutter/README.md

 ?
 Choose your default editor: Visual Studio Code
 ?
 Choose the type of app that you\'re building flutter Please tell us about your project
-⚠️  Flutter project support in the Amplify CLI is in DEVELOPER PREVIEW status.
 Only the following resource types are supported:
  * Auth
  * Analytics